miffili/getyocookon/README.md

 For this app, I further decided to use ~~[React-Bootstrap](https://react-bootstrap.github.io/), which currently targets Bootstrap v3~~ [reactstrap](https://reactstrap.github.io/).

-Additionally I will [log](log.md) my process as comprehensible as possible.
+Additionally I will [log](log.md) my process as comprehensible as possible, starting in May (redesign).

 ## User stories